akka/akka/akka-docs/rst/scala/stream/stream-integrations.rst

 Depending on the defined :class:`OverflowStrategy` it might drop elements if there is no space available in the buffer.
-The strategy ``OverflowStrategy.backpressure`` is not supported for this Source type, you should consider using ``ActorPublisher`` if you want a backpressured actor interface.
+The strategy ``OverflowStrategy.backpressure`` is not supported for this Source type, i.e. elements will be dropped if the buffer is filled by sending at a rate that is faster than the stream can consume.
+You should consider using ``Source.queue`` if you want a backpressured actor interface.

 The stream can be completed successfully by sending ``akka.actor.PoisonPill`` or ``akka.actor.Status.Success`` to the actor reference.